Hgoatly/Discover-Skane/README.md

 - **404-Error-Page** As for the Site Logo and section titles, the colour #4f4646 was used as the background colour for the error text.
 Below this, the colour #d8b54d was used for the link.
 On hover, this changes to #dc3545 on hover.
 The colours were chosen in order to match the Skåne flag.

+- **Social Links:** The colour of the social links was chosen to be #d8b54d (yellow).
+On hover, the links turn red: #dc3545 (red).
+This was in order for the colours to match the Skåne flag, like elsewhere on the site.

 ### Typography:

 - 'Oswald' was chosen as the font for all of the Section Titles, with a fallback of 'cursive' - in case the 'Oswald' font fails to load.